predator-1-ml/predator-1-ml.github.io/index.md

 <br>
 • Used data set of more than 10,000 pictures and obtained 99.9% accuracy with X-ray images and 99.4% with CT scans.
 The Covid region in the lungs was segmented with a 75% accuracy rate.
 <br>
+• The model has a greater recall and precision than the current RT-PCR test in predicting covid cases.

 ---